mlswg/mls-protocol/draft-ietf-mls-protocol.md

   based on the proposals that are in the commit (see above), then it MUST be populated.
 Otherwise, the sender MAY omit the `path` field at its discretion.

-* If populating the `path` field: Create a UpdatePath using the new tree.
+* If populating the `path` field: Create an UpdatePath using the new tree.
 Any new member (from an add proposal) MUST be exluded from the resolution during the computation of the UpdatePath.
 The GroupContext for this operation uses the `group_id`, `epoch`, `tree_hash`, and `confirmed_transcript_hash` values in the initial GroupContext object.
+The `leaf_key_package` for this UpdatePath must have a `parent_hash` extension.

    * Assign this UpdatePath to the `path` field in the Commit.